percy/cli/packages/core/README.md

 - `clientInfo` — Client info sent to Percy via a user-agent string
 - `environmentInfo` — Environment info also sent with the user-agent string
 - `deferUploads` — Defer creating a build and uploading snapshots until later
+- `skipUploads` — Skip creating a build and uploading snapshots altogether

 The following options can also be defined within a Percy config file